U.S. Northeast digs out from blizzard, tornado strikes in South

 In Cambridge, Massachusetts, residents were digging out their cars and driveways under clear blue skies on Sunday afternoon.

-As the region recovered, another large winter storm building across the Northern Plains was expected to leave a foot (30 cm)of snow and bring high winds from Colorado to central Minnesota into Monday, the National Weather Service said.
+As the region recovered, another large winter storm building across the Northern Plains was expected to leave a footof snow and bring high winds from Colorado to central Minnesota into Monday, the National Weather Service said.

-South Dakota officials closed a 150-mile (240-km) stretch of Interstate 90 in the centre of the state.
-They also closed 75 miles (120 km) of Interstate 29 in the state’s northeastern corner near North Dakota.
+South Dakota officials closed a 150-mile (240-km) stretch of Interstate 90 in the center of the state.
+They also closed 75 miles of Interstate 29 in the state’s northeastern corner near North Dakota.

-Officials said motels and other facilities along Interstate 90 were filling up with travellers trying to avoid the heavy drifting and near-zero visibility.
+Officials said motels and other facilities along Interstate 90 were filling up with travelers trying to avoid the heavy drifting and near-zero visibility.

 “Travel will be difficult to impossible at times on other highways in many areas of South Dakota,” state transportation officials said in a statement.

-The Connecticut town of Hamden had 40 inches (101 cm) and nearby Milford 38 inches (96.5 cm), the National Weather Service said.
+The Connecticut town of Hamden had 40 inches and nearby Milford 38 inches, the National Weather Service said.

 New York Governor Andrew Cuomo said 675 pieces of equipment and 975 personnel had been dispatched to help Suffolk County, making up the eastern half of Long Island, dig out of 3 feet of snow.